 If you or someone you know would like help related to an experience involving:

-The Office of Equity and Title IX understands the sensitive nature of these situations and can provide information about available on- and off-campus resources, such as counseling and psychological services,medical treatment, academic support, university housing, advocacy services, and other forms of assistance that may be available.
+The Office of Equity and Title IX understands the sensitive nature of these situations and can provideinformation about available on- and off-campus resources, such as counseling and psychological services,medical treatment, academic support, university housing, and other forms of assistance that may be available.
 Staff members at the office can also explain your rights and procedural options.
 You will not be required to share your experience.
-If you or someone you know feels unsafe or may be in imminent danger, please call the Baylor Police Department (254-710-2222) or Waco Police Department (9-1-1) immediately.
+If you or someone you know feels unsafe or may be inimminent danger, please call the Baylor Police Department (254-710-2222) or Waco Police Department (9-1-1) immediately.

 Except for Confidential Resources, all University Employees are designated Responsible Employees and thereby mandatory reporters of potential sexual and interpersonal misconduct violations.
 Confidential Resources who do not have to report include those working in the Counseling Center, Health Center and the University Chaplain, Dr. Burt Burleson.

-Veterans and active duty military personnel are welcomed and encouraged to communicate, in advance if possible, any special circumstances (e.g., upcoming deployment, drill requirements, disability accommodations).
-You are also encouraged to visit the VETS Program Office with any questions at (254) 710-7264.
+Veterans, active duty military personnel, and dependents are encouraged to connect with the VETS program, a space dedicated to supporting our military-connected students.
+Please communicate, in advance if possible, any special circumstances (e.g., upcoming deployment, drill requirements, disability accommodations).